top of page

 Weather Triggered Ads

-That's why it's so important to ensure that your ads reflect current weather wherever possible when it makes the most sense.
-This tactic won't be a great fit for every store but you would be surprised with the applications that we've seen perform in the past.
+That's why it's so important to ensure that your ads reflect the current weather wherever possible.
+This tactic won't be a great fit for every store, but you would be surprised by the applications that we've seen perform in the past.

 We've used this in the past to help a hotel book travelers stuck with canceled flights at a nearby airport, a restaurant change their ads from ice cream on sunny days to meal baskets on rainy days, and increase visibility for a local plumber as frantic homeowners were searching online for someone to fix their burst pipes during a sudden cold snap.